Master of Fine Arts

 - 3-6 additional hours of art history courses

-- The required final semester in the M.F.A. program is to be devoted to work on the M.F.A. exhibition, ARTS 601V (6 credit hours), the production and presentation, under the direction of a graduate committee, of a one-person exhibition of art work is the focus of the student’s final term.
-Beyond the thesis exhibition, the MFA candidate will be responsible for making one acceptable digital presentation of the exhibition and exhibition statements, which will be retained by the School of Art and the University Library.
+- The required final semester in the M.F.A. program is to be devoted to work on the MFA exhibition (ARTS 601V, 6 credit hours).
+The production and presentation—under the direction of a graduate committee—of a one-person exhibition of art work is the focus of the student’s final term.
+Beyond the thesis exhibition, the MFA candidate will be responsible for making an acceptable digital presentation of the exhibition and exhibition statements, which will be retained by the School of Art and the University Library.

 Summer and Intersession Options:

 Coursework may be taken in summer sessions (June/July, July/August) or intersessions (May, August, January) to lessen the regular semester course load.
-A summer Graduate Assistantship waives the tuition for courses (up to 6 hours) taken in May intersession, and Summer Sessions I & II.
-Only a limited number of Graduate Assistantships are offered each summer, and they are assigned based on departmental need, student’s availability and expertise, and student performance in GA duties.
+A summer Graduate Assistantship or summer research fellowship waives the tuition for courses taken in May intersession, and Summer Sessions I & II.
+Summer Graduate Assistantships are offered each summer, and they are assigned based on departmental need, student’s availability and expertise, and student performance in GA duties.

 Candidacy Application and Review:

-After completion of four semesters in the M.F.A. degree program, the student will make application to be a candidate for completion of the M.F.A. degree.
-The art faculty will conduct a formal review of the applicant’s work and progress in the program.
+After four semesters in the MFA program, the student will make application to be a candidate for completion of the MFA degree.
+Studio art faculty will conduct a formal review of the applicant’s work and progress in the program.
 The awarding of candidacy will be dependent upon a three-fourths majority vote by the student’s graduate faculty committee based on the following criteria: 1) a demonstrated formal and technical proficiency in the applicant’s major studio area; 2) conceptual development as demonstrated by growth in ideas supporting the applicant’s creative research; 3) an ability to locate their research in the context of issues and practices within contemporary and historical art issues; and 4) the ability to communicate the intention and basis of their research in coherent written and verbal form.
 At least two regular semesters of residence must be completed after acceptance as a degree candidate.
-Students who do not pass the Candidacy Review, will be allowed one additional Candidacy Review, held during the following regular semester.
-Students failing to pass Candidacy the second time will be dismissed from the program.
+Students who do not pass the candidacy review will be allowed one additional opportunity held during the following regular semester.
+Students failing to pass candidacy on their second attempt will be dismissed from the program.

 Graduate Committee and Major Adviser:

-Final approval for the completion of the M.F.A. degree will be the responsibility of the candidate’s graduate committee, and will require an oral examination over the candidate’s exhibition of creative works and related aspects of the student’s program of study.
+Final approval for the completion of the MFA degree will be the responsibility of the candidate’s graduate thesis committee and will require an oral examination over the candidate’s exhibition of creative works, written thesis, and related aspects of the student’s program of study.

 The graduate faculty embraces an interdisciplinary approach to making art in the 21st century to reflect contemporary practices.
-Although students achieve mastery in their areas of focus, the majority of our graduate students--by the time they reach their thesis exhibition--incorporate two to three different media areas.
-Traditional processes as well as advanced technologies are taught with equal enthusiasm in each media area.
-We believe that by offering our graduate students a multitude of technical processes and approaches to art-making, we are equipping our graduates with the necessary tools for successful careers in today’s multi-dimensional art world.
-At the same time, M.F.A. students are expected to be critical thinkers, to question the processes they select in production as contributing to meaning.
-Each student is required to take Contemporary Art History and Critical Theory early in the M.F.A. program and is expected through intensive research to gradually solidify a foundation for their studio practice.
+Although students may pursue and demonstrate mastery in their media of focus, the majority of our graduate students by the time they reach their thesis exhibition, operate outside of these traditional boundaries.
+We believe that by offering our graduate students a multitude of technical processes and approaches to art-making, we are equipping our graduates with the necessary tools for successful careers in today’s multi-modal art world.
+MFA students are expected to be socially aware critical thinkers, questioning the processes they select in production as contributing to meaning.
+Each student is required to take Contemporary Art History and Critical Theory early in the MFA program and is expected through intensive research to gradually solidify a foundation for a lifetime of further artistic investigation.

-While many well-respected Studio Art programs nationwide are surplusing equipment for traditional processes such as wet photography, analog printmaking, and metal casting, we have made a deliberate decision to offer both traditional and technologically advanced processes.
+While many well-respected Studio Art programs nationwide are surplusing equipment for traditional processes such as wet photography, analog printmaking, and metal casting, we have made a deliberate decision to offer both traditional processes and technologically advanced processes.
 Our approach reflects not only the history and tradition of the Ozarks in which artisanal skills and self-reliance are paramount, but also the progressive creative industry developing in Northwest Arkansas.
 Students often take advantage of our advanced technology labs, experimental media lab, and social practice courses and expertise to bolster their existing interests and competencies.

-Generously-sized private and shared M.F.A. studios range from 250-500 square feet and may be found at the following locations: One East Center on the downtown Fayetteville square, Stone House on the eastern edge of main campus, the Ceramics Studio on the southern end of campus, and the new Sculpture facility at the Art + Design District south of campus.
-All facilities offer 24-hour access to M.F.A.
-Students.
+Generously-sized private and shared MFA studios range from 150-350 square feet and may be found at the following locations: One East Center on the downtown Fayetteville square, Stone House on the eastern edge of main campus, the Ceramics Studio and Printmaking Studio on the southern end of campus, and the new Sculpture facility at the Art + Design District south of campus.
+All facilities offer 24-hour access to MFA students.

-The Ceramics facility can accomodate all standard ceramics processes, with dedicated spaces for clay and glaze mixing, plaster handling, material storage, photo documentation and a computer workstation.
-A full list of equipment can be found here.
+The ceramics facility can accommodate all standard ceramics processes, with dedicated spaces for clay and glaze mixing, plaster handling, material storage, photo documentation and a computer workstation.
+Full program information can be found here.